aryeelab/foci-3d/README.md

 This toolkit provides tools for analyzing and modeling DNA footprints from Micro-C and Region Capture Micro-C (RCMC) data.
 It includes utilities for preprocessing BAMs, visualizing footprints, and building predictive models that connect chromatin accessibility patterns to transcription initiation (PRO-Cap) signals.

-## Footprint preprocessing tools
+## Footprint preprocessing

-These steps preprocess Micro-C data to fragment counts.
+These steps preprocess Micro-C data (in BAM format) to fragment counts.
 Counts are binned by fragment length and position (mid-point).

 ### Step 0: Setup